Aref-Akminasi/aws-developer-associate/CICD.md

 ## CodePipeline - Basics

 - Visual Workflow to **orchestrate** your CI/CD
+- The best sequence for CI/CD is: Build -> Test -> Deploy
 - Pipeline consists of stages
   - Stage example: Build > Test > Deploy
   - Each stage can have **sequential action groups** and/or **parallel action groups**